jyourstone/jellyfin-smartplaylist-plugin/README.md

 ## Disclaimer

-The vast majority of the recent features, including the entire web interface and the underlying API changes in this fork, were developed by an AI assistant.
-The repository owner is essentially the project manager, guiding the AI, fixing its occasional goofs, and trying to keep it from becoming self-aware.
+The vast majority of the recent features, including the entire web interface and the underlying API changes in this plugin, were developed by an AI assistant.
+While I do have some basic experience with C# from a long time ago, I'm essentially the project manager, guiding the AI, fixing its occasional goofs, and trying to keep it from becoming self-aware.
 If you find a bug, it was probably the AI's fault.
 If you like a feature, the AI will begrudgingly accept your praise.
 Use at your own risk!